ibm-js/delite/docs/migration.md

 The `_keyNavCodes` property has been removed as KeyNav now figures out the method name to call automatically.
 However, the method names for arrows have been changed:

-- onLeftArrow --> previousArrowKeyHandler
+- onLeftArrow --> previousKeyHandler
-- onRightArrow --> nextArrowKeyHandler
+- onRightArrow --> nextKeyHandler
-- onDownArrow --> downArrowKeyHandler
+- onDownArrow --> downKeyHandler
-- onUpArrow --> upArrowKeyHandler
+- onUpArrow --> upKeyHandler

 Methods for handling other keys (like SPACE or ENTER) are similarly named, ex: spaceKeyHandler() and enterKeyHandler().